Slater and Gordon’s family law solicitors can assist with all child law matters, including change of name issues for your child or children.

-Our Family Law Solicitors can assist with all Child Law matters, including child / children change of name issues.
-When a relationship breaks down change of surname issues can arise, and our Family Solicitors can help you through this and make sure that your change of name needs are met, allowing you to move forward with your lives.
+When a relationship breaks down, change of surname issues can arise.
+Our family solicitors can help to make this process as simple and stress-free as possible, and make sure that your change of name needs are met.
+With our assistance, you and your family can move forward with your lives.

-When a family’s circumstances change, it is not uncommon for parents to want those changes to be recognised.
-When a parent remarries, we are sometimes asked if a child’s surname can be changed to recognise the new family composition; such as adding a stepparent’s surname to the existing one, or using it in place of the existing surname.
+When a family’s circumstances change, it’s not uncommon for parents to want those changes to be legally recognised.
+When a parent remarries, our specialist solicitors are sometimes asked if a child’s surname can be changed to recognise the new family composition.
+Examples of this kind of change include adding a stepparent’s surname to the existing one, or using it in place of the existing surname.

-Where parents disagree about whether a child’s name should be changed, an application may be made to the Court.
-The type of application will depend on who is making it.
-The parent wishing the change a child's name can apply for a Specific Issue Order.
-The parent opposing the name change would apply for a Prohibited Steps Order.
+Where parents disagree about whether a child’s name should be changed, an application may be made to the court.
+The type of application will depend on who’s making it.
+The parent wishing to change a child's name can apply for a Specific Issue Order.
+If a parents opposing the name change, they’ll apply for a Prohibited Steps Order.

-Regardless of which application brings the question before the Court, the approach is the same.
-There is clear guidance in earlier reported decisions about when a Court will and will not consider that it is in a child’s interests for his or her name to be changed.
-It is sensible to discuss the guidance from these cases with a specialist Child Law Solicitor before embarking on a name change application.
+Regardless of which application brings the question before the court, the approach is the same.
+There’s clear guidance in previous decisions concerning when a court will and will not consider that it’s in a child’s interests for his or her name to be changed.
+It’s sensible to discuss the guidance from these cases with a specialist child law solicitor before embarking on a name change application.

 Where parents agree to a change of name, it’s always sensible to record this agreement in a formal document called a Change of Name Deed.
-Whilst it's no longer necessary to record a change of name centrally (which was the thinking behind the old Deed Poll process), government departments will still want proof of any name change made.
-This is especially important where identification (ID) documents such as passports are concerned.
-A Change of Name Deed can be shown to government agencies as proof of the name change.
+While it's no longer necessary under child name change law to record the change centrally (which was the thinking behind the old Deed Poll process), government departments will still want proof of any name change made.
+This is especially important where identification documents such as passports are concerned.
+A Change of Name Deed can also be shown to government agencies as proof of the name change.

-For more detailed information read our legal advice guide to Change of Name which you can download and print.
+For more detailed information on child name change law, please read our legal advice guide to Change of Name, which you can download and print if you wish.

-Our UK contact centre is open 24 hours, 365 days a year.
+Our UK contact centre is open 24 hours a day, 365 days a year.